Noeda/rllama/README.md

 You will need Rust.
 Make sure you can run `cargo` from a command line.
 In particular, this is using unstable features so you need nightly rust.
-Make sure if you write `cargo --version` it is nightly.
+Make sure that if you write `cargo --version` it shows that it is nightly Rust.

 You will need to download LLaMA-7B weights.
 Refer to https://github.com/facebookresearch/llama/